 We prepare for the worst and we do everything we can to assure the safety of our loved ones.
 However, a crisis can hit unexpectedly and the timing and manner in which you act will determine your odds for survival.
 Before you start evacuating or hunkering down, there are some questions you need to ask yourself.

 A crisis can occur with little to no warning at all and most people will panic when time is running out.
-However, the event itself will dictate your actions and response time, but for things to work out you need to develop a crisis mindset.
+The event itself will dictate your actions and response time, but for things to work out you need to develop a crisis mindset.

-Ideally, we should all be aware of the signs of an impending disaster or crisis, but with everything that is going on it’s quite difficult to develop a good sense of awareness.
+Ideally, we should all be aware of the signs of an impending disaster or crisis.
+However, with everything that is going on it’s quite difficult to develop a good sense of awareness.
 If a crisis hits your area, you should remain calm and find the answers for the following questions:

 Related article: How to stay safe in a big crowd